eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 The obvious (and our recommended) "alternative" to Docker Desktop on Linux is to just use the [Docker Engine](https://docs.docker.com/engine/) (without Docker Desktop), a pure CLI-based solution available for most popular Linux distributions licensed under the Apache License, version 2.0.
 Installation instructions can be found [here](https://docs.docker.com/engine/install/).

-## macOS
+## MacOS

-Since the Docker Engine is not working out of the box on macOS, a virtualisation tool which helps emulating linux is needed.
+Since the Docker Engine is not working out of the box on MacOS, a virtualisation tool which helps emulating linux is needed.
 Fortunately there are several solutions on the market.
 Good results could be achieved using [Colima](https://github.com/abiosoft/colima).

 ### Setup Colima